-You can start by enlisting the help of your property management software.
-They’ll be familiar with the suite of capabilities and if they’re worth their salt.
-They’ll offer expert white glove services that can get your new accounts set up and online in no time.
+Start by enlisting the help of your property management software.
+They’ll be familiar with the suite of capabilities and know whether they’re worth their salt.
+They’ll also offer expert white glove services that can get your new accounts set up and online in no time.

 - Establish key “model” properties as soon as possible.
 They will provide a strong best practice example to follow when adding similar units to your portfolio.
 All you need to do is replicate the baseline, and apply small tweaks when necessary.
-Making it easier on you, and even more critically, easier on your staff and suppliers, too.
-Model units set a standard for everyone.
-And make communications a lot clearer as properties can be grouped in “configuration categories”.
+This makes updates easier on you, and even more critically, easier on your staff and suppliers.
+Model units set a standard for everyone and make communications a lot clearer, as properties can be grouped in “configuration categories”.
 This also includes photos.
-A picture speaks a thousand words.
 Good photography will do more for your sales and your bottom line than any technology.
 Make sure you have a competent photographer in your address book and build this into your acquisition plan.

 - Implement the basics first.
 Avoid complicated pricing or promo schemes.
 Avoid exceptions unless absolutely necessary.
 The more you streamline the better, as timeliness is usually far more effective than complexity and sophistication.
 After all, the quicker you get online, the quicker you’ll make money.

-- Work your brand.
-Always.
-Through everything you do and through everything you display.
+- Work your brand, always, through everything you do and everything you display.
 This also includes nurturing good references from your guests and gaining the trust of local property owners.
 Focus on a specific area first, rather than spreading yourself too thin across many destinations.
 You should be able to recruit many property assets locally, establish a solid network of business partners or suppliers and really corner the market!

 - You know what they say … location, location, location!
-Understand the product you want to offer (vacation or corporate rentals for example, luxury or budget accommodation).
-Start in an area with high demand or high potential for this type of product.
+Understand the product you want to offer (for example, luxury or budget accommodation, vacation or corporate rentals).
+Start in an area with high demand or high potential for your chosen type of product.

 Smooth Operations for Property Portfolio Management

 You should be able to understand your daily operations at a glance.
-You’ll be consistently asking yourself the same questions:
+Prepare to consistently be asking yourself the same questions: